BecayeSoft/Machine-Learning/Hyperparameter Tuning/README.md

 Hyperparameter tuning involves exploring different combinations of hyperparameters to find the optimal set that results in the best performance of the model on a given task or dataset.

-This section demonstrates one hyperparameter tuning technique:
+This section demonstrates the following hyperparameter tuning technique:
 * Random Search
+* Bayesian optimization using Optuna

 Other methods will be added soon.